Skip to content

 • The concat function can be used with string columns.

-• Result column will have a string type.
+• The result column will have a string type.

 Source code in datachain/func/aggregate.py